JavaFXpert/vqe-playground/vqe-article/the-vqe-inator.md

 <img src="images/graph-three-vertices.png" alt="graph-coloring" width="150"/>

 The graph has already been colored with one of its MaxCut solutions, namely, 3, as the sum of the cuts between nodes of different colors is 3.
-The energy for that coloring is
+The energy for that coloring is $-2$, because the weight total between opposite color vertices is $-3$ and the weight total between same color vertices is 1.
+Adding these totals yields $-2$.

+There are $2^3$ combinations with which the vertices in our graph may be colored.
+The energy states for each of these combinations are represented on the [main diagonal](https://en.wikipedia.org/wiki/Main_diagonal) of the following Hermitian matrix.
 $$
 \begin{bmatrix}
   2 & 0 & 0 & 0 & 0 & 0 & 0 & 0 \\